NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 - None

 # Version History
+- 1.1.2:
+    - Fixed issue where SMMU faults from the ethernet controller may occur when booting Linux with the SMMU enabled.
 - 1.1.1:
     - Added support for configuring SPCR/DBG2 and added support for sub-type 5 entries for Operating Systems that support that.